zulip/zulip/templates/zerver/help/change-default-view.md

 # Change default view

-The default view in Zulip (i.e. what view you reach after logging in to the Zulip webapp or hitting the `Esc` keyboard shortcut repeatedly) can be configured.
+The default view in Zulip (i.e. what view you reach after logging in to the Zulip web app or hitting the `Esc` keyboard shortcut repeatedly) can be configured.
 By default, **Recent topics** is the default view;
 the previous default, **All messages**, is also supported.